jlfliao/TSFlex/README.md

 # TSFlex

 A flexible playground that allows users to interact with different TensorFlow machine learning models - on a single website**.
 The app utilizes TensorFlow machine learning models in combination with React-webcam to detect objects and faces.
 Once detected, JavaScript and HTML canvas are used to create renderings of the detections to the user.
+React state is used to enable the user to start, stop and switch between models.

 ** As of April 2021, there are two models integrated with plans to add more.